 My Smoked Beef Brisket Recipe will make your local pitmaster jealous!
-My smoked brisket yields a delicious, tender, moist beef that almosts melts in your mouth.
-Perfectly seasoned the smoky flavor of the brisket will put a smile on your fave with every bite you take!
+My smoked brisket yields a delicious, tender, moist beef that almost melts in your mouth.
+Perfectly seasoned, I promise the smoky flavor of the brisket will put a smile on your face with every bite you take!

-Don’t let anyone tell you that smoking brisket at home it too difficult.
-Although it may be time consuming, making perfect smoked brisket at home smoker is really pretty easy to do.
+Don’t let anyone tell you that smoking brisket at home is too difficult.
+Although it may be time-consuming, making perfect smoked brisket with your home smoker is really pretty easy to do.

 If you love delicious barbecued smoked meat sandwiches, make sure to try my Smoked Pulled Pork recipe.

 Ingredients for Smoked Beef Brisket Recipe

 Let’s start by gathering the ingredients we need to make Smoked Beef Brisket Recipe.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”